biohackathon-swat4hcls/2024-semantic-phenopackets/first commit README.md

 # SWAT4HCLS BioHackathon 2024 report: Semantic Phenopackets for federated learning/analytics
-This is the BioHackathon 2024 report for Projects 10.
+This is the BioHackathon 2024 report for Project 10.